AyrA/HolidayLib/README.md

 This holiday type is appropriate for holidays so complex they need to be manually calculated and hardcoded, or for a holiday that happens only once.

+Trying to set `ActiveFromYear` or `ActiveToYear` in this type will throw an Exception if the value doesn't matches the year of the date value of the instance.

 ### Properties